hutscape/hutscape.github.io/_checklists/schematic.md

 checks:
   - title: Good schematic checklist
     list:
-      - name: Refer to the correct datasheet version number
+      - name: Refer to the correct datasheet version number and the last updated date for the component
       - name: Separate double wire junctions
       - name: Use dots for wire junctions, not crosses
       - name: Make symbols for similar devices consistent E.g. resistors
       - name: Name every part with a unique designator
       - name: Align wires and components horizontally or vertically
-      - name: "Label pin numbers on the outside of a symbol, signal names on the inside"
+      - name: Label pin numbers on the outside of a symbol, signal names on the inside
-      - name: "Place text orientation consistently E.g. horizontal"
+      - name: Place text orientation consistently E.g. horizontal
-      - name: Place components from left to right with a local flow
+      - name: Place components from left to right with a logical flow
       - name: Put higher voltage towards the top
       - name: Put positive voltages <code>Vcc</code> up and negative voltages <code>GND</code> down
       - name: Separate schematic into logical blocks